omnetpp/omnetpp/doc/src/userguide/launcher.rst

 After starting a simulation process or simulation batch you can keep track of the started processes in the :guilabel:`Debug View`.
-To open the :guilabel:`Debug View` automatically during launch, check the Show Debug View on Launch in the run configuration dialog, or select :menuselection:`Window --> Show View... --> Other... --> Debug --> Debug`.
+To open the :guilabel:`Debug View` automatically during launch, check the Show Debug View on Launch in the run configuration dialog, or select :menuselection:`Window --> Show View --> Other --> Debug --> Debug`.
 Select a process and click the terminate button to stop a specific simulation run or use the context menu for more options to control the process execution.